 Fall Semester – 2020: 2 Requirements

 Awardees are required to attend a fall semester webinar that will feature a NASA expert and an information session with an NC Space Grant staff member.
-During the information session awardees will hear about opportunities with NC Space Grant for scholarships, fellowships, and internships.
+During the information session awardees will hear about opportunities for NC Space Grant scholarships, fellowships and internships.

-Apply to the NASA Internship program.
+Apply to NASA’s Fellowships and Internships program.
 Students shall send a screen shot of their finalized application to NC Space Grant as verification.
-Please note that should an internship be awarded to the student that it is not a binding commitment.
+Please note that should an internship be awarded to the student, it is not a binding commitment.
 If awarded, funding for the experience shall be discussed with NC Space Grant.
-(Note: Receipt of scholarship funds is not contingent upon successfully obtaining a NASA internship since offers are dependent on the NASA selection process.
-Rather NC Space Grant values the experience applying for NASA Internships – you never know!)
+(Note: Receipt of scholarship funds is not contingent upon successfully obtaining a NASA internship, since offers are dependent on the NASA selection process.
+Rather, NC Space Grant values the experience applying for NASA Internships – you never know!)